 (2) In subregulation (1) —

-“other road users” means pedestrians and any person riding or using a bicycle or wheeled vehicle that is designed to be propelled solely by human power.
+other road users means pedestrians and any person riding or using a bicycle or wheeled vehicle that is designed to be propelled solely by human power.

 (3) The requirement to give way takes effect in the circumstances described in regulation 7 of the Road Traffic Code 2000 and is to be complied with as described in that regulation.